ava-labs/avalanche-docs/docs/subnets/create-a-mainnet-subnet.md

 On the ledger a `Sign Hash` window is going to be active.
 Navigate to the ledger `Accept` window by using the ledger's right button, and then authorize the request by pressing both left and right buttons.

-Note that if the ledger is not funded or does not have enough funds, we'll get an error message:
+Note that if the ledger is not funded or does not have enough funds, the user is going to get an error message:

 ```text
 *** Please sign subnet creation hash on the ledger device ***